miheerdew/delayed-admin/Readme.md

 ## How does it work?
 The `admin-helper` script adds/removes the user from the `admin` group.
 Privilage escalation does not happen instantly but requires a delay of 20min thereby serving as a deterrent.

+An analogy would be to think of a refrigerator door that only opens 20min after you tell it too.
+Would you eat as many (read "more than you should be") of those chocolates as you would if the refigerator door could be opened instantly?

 The permission to run the `admin-helper` is given through the [sudoers](https://www.garron.me/en/linux/visudo-command-sudoers-file-sudo-default-editor.html) mechanism.

 ## Initial Setup